MicrosoftDocs/dynamics-365-project-operations/articles/procurement/pending-vendor-invoices.md

 1. Add a line to the vendor invoice, and then, in the **Item number** field, select the non-stocked item that was purchased from the vendor.
 Alternatively, in the **Procurement category** field, select the procurement category that was purchased from the vendor.
 1. Add the quantity that was purchased.
 The system fills in the unit price, based on the non-stocked item price configuration.
 1. Verify the total amount and other required details on the line.
-1. In the line details, on the **Project** tab, select the ID of the project that this item will be recorded to.
+1. In the line details, on the **Project** tab, select the ID of the project that this item is recorded to.
 1. Optional: Select the activity number, and update the project category and line property.
 1. Post the pending vendor invoice.
 When the invoice is posted, the system records the following information: